0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/about-the-rfq-system.md

 # About the RFQ System

 :::info
-This guide is for integrators/projects who would like to **access 0x RFQ liquidity**, via the Swap API.
-If you represent a trading firm or professional market maker that would like to supply liquidity via the 0x RFQ system, please get in touch here: [0x RFQ Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSen019JsWFZHluSgqSaPE_WFVc4YBtNS4EKB8ondJJ40Eh8jw/viewform?usp=sf_link)
+This guide is for integrators/projects who would like to **access** 0x RFQ liquidity, via the Swap API.
+If you represent a trading firm or professional market maker that would like to **supply** RFQ liquidity, please get in touch here: [0x RFQ Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSen019JsWFZHluSgqSaPE_WFVc4YBtNS4EKB8ondJJ40Eh8jw/viewform?usp=sf_link)
 :::

 ## About the RFQ System